LaboratorioBioinformatica/vHULK/README.md

 python3 vHULK_v0.1.py -i test_input/ -t 12
 ```

+### Input
+v.HULK is ready to accept whole or partial phage genomes.
+Just keep in mind that v.HULK's predictions are based in high level annotated features, i.e., features that depend on gene annotation.
+So, very small contigs with few or no entire genes will not provide features do v.HULK work with.
+In general, if you have a partial genome larger than 10 kbp you should be fine.
+Only FASTA nucleotide files are accepted, and v.HULK will understand each individual file as one phage.
+So, single-sequence FASTA files will be understood as whole or partial phage genomes and multiFASTA as a metagenomic BIN.
+Our tests indicate that prediction's accuracy is not affected in fragmented genomes (BINs).

 ### Output
 v.HULK main output file is "results.csv", which will be inside input_folder/results after execution is finished.
 If more than one fasta file is inside the input_folder, v.HULK will understand that there are more than one bin or genome for prediction.
 Therefore, each line of the CSV file will correspond to a bin or genome identified by the first column.
 Output example: